 ?
+Which level describes your community currently?

+Not Started

-Wh ich level describes your community currently?
-Not Started Level 1 Level 2 Level 3 • Level 1 - There is an understanding of how publiwhere services are available across the commu • tments are cu urrently allocat ed and Some ways communities can get started include e:
+Level 1 - There is an understanding of how public and private investments are currently allocated and where services are available across the community.

 - Use community asset mapping to identify neighborhoods where economic investment is needed and areas of concentrated disadvantage (i.e., areas of concentrated unemployment, food insecurity, with high levels of unbanked households, areas with reduced access to affordable high-quality early care and education). - Assess the availability and quality of workforce development resources, and analyze how workforce development policies and programs can be adapted to better suit the local job market and better prepare residents (particularly parents and caregivers) to succeed and earn a livable wage. - Collect and analyze data on participation in income support programs within neighborhoods, such as the Earned Income Tax Credit, and explore local options to increase participation.